usamaabidai/Data-Analysis-Portfolio/README.md

 **Description:** This project involves a detailed analysis of property sales data in Melbourne, covering attributes such as property type, location, price, number of rooms, and distance from the Central Business District (CBD).
 The dataset includes key information such as suburb, postcode, number of bedrooms, bathrooms, car spaces, land size, building area, and year built.
 The analysis focuses on identifying pricing trends, detecting outliers, understanding regional disparities, and recognizing factors influencing property prices.

-**Skills:** data cleaning, data analysis, statistical analysis, trend analysis, outlier detection, data visualization.
+**Skills:** data cleaning, data analysis, trend analysis, outlier detection, data visualization.

 **Technology:** Python, Pandas, NumPy, Matplotlib, Seaborn.